yoshimasa36g/TrySwiftUI/README.md

-# Drawing Paths and Shapes
+# Drawing Animating Views and Transitions

-Use this project to code along with the [Drawing Paths and Shapes](https://developer.apple.com/tutorials/swiftui/drawing-paths-and-shapes) tutorial.
+Use this project to code along with the [Animating Views and Transitions](https://developer.apple.com/tutorials/swiftui/animating-views-and-transitions) tutorial.